This section explains how to create and configure workflows within Axonius.

 In the All Workflows page that opens, click Create Workflow.

-In the Trigger Type pane, select the type of Workflow trigger and configure it, as required.
+- In the Trigger Type pane, select one of the following:

 When you select Trigger Type = Scheduled or Manual, the only button available directly below it is Add Action , as in the second node you need to select the triggering action.